n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 Processing a run of `<arab>` text involves seven top-level stages:

 1. Compound character composition and decomposition
-2. Mark reordering
+2. Computing letter joining states
-3. Compute joining states
+3. Applying the `stch` feature
-4. Applying the `stch` feature
+4. Applying the language-form substitution features from GSUB
-5. Applying the language-form substitution features from GSUB
+5. Applying the typographic-form substitution features from GSUB
-6. Applying the typographic-form substitution features from GSUB
+6. Mark reordering
 7. Applying the positioning features from GPOS